History of Bhutan: British intrusion, 1772–1907

 The British proceeded in 1841 to annex the formerly Bhutanese-controlled Assam Duars, paying a compensation of 10,000 rupees a year to Bhutan.
 In 1842, Bhutan gave to the British control of some of the troublesome Bengal Duars territory it had administered since 1784.

 Charges and countercharges of border incursions and protection of fugitives led to an unsuccessful Bhutanese mission to Calcutta in 1852.
 Among other demands, the mission sought increased compensation for its former Duars territories; instead the British deducted nearly 3,000 rupees from the annual compensation and demanded an apology for alleged plundering of British-protected lands by members of the mission.
 Following more incidents and the prospect of an anti-Bhutan rebellion in the Bengal Duars, British troops deployed to the frontier in the mid-1850s.
 The Sepoy Rebellion in India in 1857-58 and the demise of the British East India Company's rule prevented immediate British action.
 Bhutanese armed forces raided Sikkim and Cooch Behar in 1862, seizing people, property, and money.
 The British responded by withholding all compensation payments and demanding release of all captives and return of stolen property.
 Demands to the Druk Desi went unheeded, as he was alleged to be unaware of his frontier officials' actions against Sikkim and Cooch Behar.

 Britain sent a peace mission to Bhutan in early 1864, in the wake of the recent conclusion of a civil war there.
 The dzongpon of Punakha—who had emerged victorious—had broken with the central government and set up a rival Druk Desi, while the legitimate Druk Desi sought the protection of the ponlop of Paro and was later deposed.
-The British mission dealt alternately with the rival ponlop of Paro and the ponlop of Tongsa (the latter acting on behalf of the Druk Desi), but Bhutan rejected the peace and friendship treaty it offered.
+The British mission dealt alternately with the rival penlop of Paro and the Penlop of Trongsa (the latter acting on behalf of the Druk Desi), but Bhutan rejected the peace and friendship treaty it offered.
 Britain declared war in November 1864.
 Bhutan had no regular army, and what forces existed were composed of dzong guards armed with matchlocks, bows and arrows, swords, knives, and catapults.
 Some of these dzong guards, carrying shields and wearing chainmail armor, engaged the well-equipped British forces.